rohitshetty/rohitshetty.github.io/content/weekly-notes/Weekly-Notes-2023-W13.md

 ## Interesting Internet

-- [Longest Running Experiment on Evolution by Veritasium](https://www.youtube.com/watch?v=w4sLAQvEH-M&ab_channel=Veritasium).
-Very interesting watch that follows a 30 year old, still running experiment on E-Coli Bacteria.
+- [Longest Running Experiment on Evolution by Veritasium](https://www.youtube.com/watch?v=w4sLAQvEH-M&ab_channel=Veritasium) - Very interesting watch that follows a 30 year old, still running experiment on e coli Bacteria.
 The team daily transfers the bacteria to controlled environment, even during holidays.
 This has already resulted in giving valuable insights about Evolution and Natural Selection.

 - Currently reading: [ChatGPT is a blurry jpeg of the web](https://www.newyorker.com/tech/annals-of-technology/chatgpt-is-a-blurry-jpeg-of-the-web)

-- [S3 as an eternal service](https://www.lastweekinaws.com/blog/s3-as-an-eternal-service/).
-As the end user of S3 we don't really think much about it.
+- [S3 as an eternal service](https://www.lastweekinaws.com/blog/s3-as-an-eternal-service/) - As the end user of S3 we don't really think much about it.
 But the underlying engineering is really mind boggling, and this newsletter post puts it into perspective.

-- [Hacking a weird TV censoring device](https://www.youtube.com/watch?v=a6EWIh2D1NQ).
-Ben Eater opens up a TV censoring device, and tries to get out the list of censored word.
+- [Hacking a weird TV censoring device](https://www.youtube.com/watch?v=a6EWIh2D1NQ) - Ben Eater opens up a TV censoring device, and tries to get out the list of censored word.
 A very good walk through of the process.
 I too want to go open some random device and try to make sense of it now.

-- [Why the US didn't nuke Tokyo?](https://www.youtube.com/watch?v=Pa_NpZszBqE&ab_channel=ThePresentPast).
-Seeing the title my, guess was because Tokyo was/is the largest city, Allies may not have wanted to cause large scale destruction, and hence chose smaller targets.
+- [Why the US didn't nuke Tokyo?](https://www.youtube.com/watch?v=Pa_NpZszBqE&ab_channel=ThePresentPast) - Seeing the title my, guess was because Tokyo was/is the largest city, Allies may not have wanted to cause large scale destruction, and hence chose smaller targets.
 But boy, was I wrong.

-- [ Noah takes a photo of himself every day for 20 years ](https://www.youtube.com/watch?v=wAIZ36GI4p8&ab_channel=NoahKalina).
-This is really interesting, and would want to try.
+- [ Noah takes a photo of himself every day for 20 years ](https://www.youtube.com/watch?v=wAIZ36GI4p8&ab_channel=NoahKalina) - This is really interesting, and would want to try.
 But I lack consistency in anything, so 🤷

 - If you made it till here, you deserve some of the Orange cuteness.